edibotopic/edibotopic-website/content/notes/aspirational-procedures.md

 math = false
 +++

-In technical writing, the assumption is typically that a user reads a guide to help them navigate a specific problem that they are encountering.
+In technical writing, the assumption is typically that a user reads a guide when trying to solve a problem.

 While this is certainly an important case for a writer to accommodate, it is surely not the only way a reader experiences a guide.